chshersh/chshersh.github.io/posts/2022-08-08-space-leak.md

 Haskell programs are infamous for having lots of space leaks.
-This is the result of Haskell choosing the lazy evaluation model and not designing the language around preventing memory usage errors.
+This is the result of Haskell choosing the lazy evaluation model and not designing the language around preventing such type of memory usage errors.

 Investigating and fixing space leaks brought tons of frustration to Haskell developers.
 Believe it or not, I'm not a fan of space leaks